robertbaker13/phase-0-handbook/fetching_changes.md

 **Note: Syncing your fork only updates your local copy of the repository; it does not update your repository on GitHub.**

 ### Setting up a new remote (link to a repository hosted on github.com)
+*You'll only need to do set up a remote once!*

 ####1.
 Check your current remote.
 This should link to your personal fork.